matiasconsiglio/project-4/README.md

     - Messages shown in case the name of the user already exists.
     - Navbar and footer keeps the style of the welcome page.
     - Link that allows you to go to the sign in page in case you already have an account created.
-    - Message for successfull registration.
+    - Message for successful registration.

 ![Registration](/assets/readme-images/register.png)